metauni/metauni.github.io/slt/align.md

 - Modest progress on pure mathematical foundations in Singular Learning Theory (SLT) and related fields
 - Significant progress in a layer of "theoretical physics" between the pure theory of SLT and experiments (more on this below)
 - Large scale investment in experiments and ecosystems of devices and interpretability stacks

+Note: Universality here does *not* mean that all training runs will learn the same representations.
+The term is used in the physical sense: the representations and algorithms that compute with them are in some sense scale invariant (where scale here means something like how closely you are zoomed in on a level set of the loss function).

 * *Authors:* Dan Murfet, you?
 * *Last update:* 18/2/2023